-Gain clarity.
+Find clarity.
 Strengthen relationships.
 Move forward.

 Meet Chris

-What is therapy like with Chris?
+What is therapy with Chris like?

 “Chris is an amazing therapist who managed to create a safe space for me to open up and feel supported in a judgement-free zone.
 Highly recommend him.” -B.C.